reverettai/reverettai.github.io/_posts/2008-05-16-preparing-for-china-expectations.md

 I expect that we'll all grow extremely close by the end of the trip.
 I expect Chris and Brian to search out every networking opportunity they can find.
 I expect to spend Friday nights with Brian, schmoozing the Jewish community of Shanghai at the local Chabad house.
 I expect that each of them will join me for at least one weekend foray out of the city.

 I leave this post open to revision for the next two weeks, but on May 29, the day I leave, I'm foregoing further edits and leaving this as a relic of my naivity.

+[^1]: Note: Much of my time back at university is spent working on international water projects in Honduras and India with Engineers Without Borders and the Deshpande Foundation, respectively.